TheHeliPilot/CppGame/README.md

   - `Space` - Interact

 - **How to Play**:
-  1. Start the `server.exe` executable.
-  2. Start the `client.exe` executable (only one client can connect at a time).
+  1. Run BIGame with true/false for server/client parameters. (only 1 client can connect!)

 - **Game Scene**:
   - Contains two interactable buttons.